 - Repeat this as needed or at least once a month.

 To clean the grease from the blades and remove left over food, make a solution of baking soda and vinegar and pour down the disposal until it bubbles.
 Allow it to set about ten minutes.
 Rinse with hot water.
 To sharpen the blades, drop a few ice cubes in the disposal and turn on to grind.
 Rinse again.
 Lastly, to leave the disposal smelling extra fresh, grind a few lemon wedges in the disposal.
 To keep your disposal clean and fresh smelling, repeat the process once a week.
 Don’t have a waste disposal yet?
 Then make sure to checkout our buying guide on the best quiet garbage disposal units.

-Cleaning Your Refrigerator and Freezer
+How to Clean a Refrigerator and Freezer

 - Remove all food from the fridge and sort each item.
 Discard all items that are out of date or spoiled.